We’re sharing some family-friendly things to do in South Western Ontario this fall that we know you’ll enjoy!

 We’ve booked a stay in the village of Blue Mountain almost every winter for snowboarding and skiing.
 Last year we ended up visiting in October and we had one of the best experiences!
 There’s so much to do for kids and adults, from attractions, activities, hiking trails, shops, heated pools, and fine dining.
 I suggest checking out their site for more information on everything that’s open during your stay.
 We can’t wait to book another stay there this fall.

 Read more about our Blue Mountain Guide here.

 Plan a spa date in the Mountains

-I’ve been to the spa’s in Banff, Vancouver, and Toronto and one of the best places is the Scandinavian Spa in Collingwood.
+I’ve been to the spas in Banff, Vancouver, and Toronto, but one of the best places in Southern Ontario is the Scandinavian Spa in Collingwood.
 It’s a secluded spot just outside of Blue Mountain where you can see the changing leaves while sitting in a heated hot spring after an hour-long massage.
 That’s basically heaven to me.